-Simply, the goal of life is to Fight Entropy.
+Simply, a necessary goal of life is to "Fight Entropy."

 “The goal of life and intelligence, if there is one, is awkward to define.
 A general aim can be detected in the tendency toward a local decrease in the entropy of that fragment of the universe considered to be intelligent or alive……In human society, money serves to measure and mediate local markets for decreasing entropy, whether it measures the refinement of an ounce of gold, the energy available in a ton of coal, the price of a share in a multinational organization, or the value of the information accumulated in a book.”